- Decide What Type of NYC Apartment You Want

 If both the contract and the building’s financial condition are deemed satisfactory, then your attorney will give you his or her blessing, and you can sign the contract of sale.
 Along with signing the contract, buyers will typically submit a 10% deposit to the seller’s attorney to put into escrow until closing.
 Usually, co-op contracts contain contingency clauses regarding board approval.
 If the Board rejects your application, you will get your deposit back.

-This is when the mortgage company will decide if they will fund your loan.
+Getting cleared to close means that the mortgage company has decided they will fund your loan.
 Be prepared to provide additional financial information to your lender, including tax returns, pay stubs, employment letters, bank statements, etc. A word of caution if you’re purchasing a co-op, make sure that your lender is familiar with New York City co-ops.
 If everything looks satisfactory, you will receive a commitment letter from the bank, which typically contains conditions, all of which need to be satisfied before closing.

 Now comes one of the most stressful parts, especially if you’re purchasing a co-op.
 You’ll need to be prepared to submit financial documents similar to those provided to your lender as well as personal letters of recommendation.
 It’s best for co-op buyers to ensure that your board package is “airtight” to avoid potential rejection by the co-op board.
 At the interview, be honest, be yourself, but conduct yourself respectably and professionally.
 Remember that you’re trying to convince the managing shareholders in the building that they should allow you to live in their community.